-The celebrated dioramas, dinosaur skeletons, and other distinctive features of the Museum serve as the setting for an intensive after-hours drawing course with illustrator and naturalist, Patricia Wynne.
+The celebrated dioramas, dinosaur skeletons, and other distinctive features of the Museum serve as the setting for an intensive after-hours drawing course with illustrator and naturalist Patricia Wynne.
 Learn about the gifted artists who created the world-class dioramas as you sketch subjects in their “natural” environments.
-All experience levels welcome.

 More in this Series: